FHantke/brave-browser-wiki/PR-Builder-overview.md

 - `Test Result` - view test results (unit and browser tests together)
 - `Replay` - replay build (with option to alter pipeline)
 - `Pipeline Steps` - best view for seeing the full list of steps and debugging (can view status and output of individual steps)
-- `Workspaces` - view files in the build workspaces
+- `Workspaces` - view files in the build workspaces and nodes allocated to the build

 ## brave-browser checks
 The checks that are done are defined in the `Jenkinsfile` at the root of the project https://github.com/brave/brave-browser/blob/master/Jenkinsfile.

-This `Jenkinsfile` defines the pipeline that builds in parallel for Linux, macOS and Windowx x64 with the steps below:
+This `Jenkinsfile` defines the pipeline that builds in parallel for Android `arm64`, iOS `arm` and `arm64`, Linux, macOS and Windowx `x64` with the steps below:
+- checkout source code
+- pin locally branch in `package.json` if branch also exists in `brave-core`
+- install dependencies (`npm install --no-optional`) and remove `gclient` lock files
-- initialize the repository (`npm install --no-optional`, then `npm run init` if needed and finally `npm run sync -- --all`)
+- initialize the repository (across runs we do `rm -rf src/brave` to force fetching the latest code and avoid version mismatch then `npm run init`)
 - run lint (`npm run lint`)
+- audit dependencies (`npm run audit_deps`)
+- enable `sccache`
-- build as an official build
+- build
+- audit network (`npm run network-audit`)
+- unit tests and browser tests (`npm run test -- brave_unit_tests` and `npm run test -- brave_browser_tests`)
 - create distributables
-- security checks (`npm run test-security`)
-- unit tests and browser tests (`npm run test -- brave_unit_tests` and `npm run test -- brave_browser_tests`)
-- upload build artifacts to S3 (`.dmg` file, `.deb` file, `.rpm` file, `.exe` files)
+- upload build artifacts to S3 (`.apk`, `.dmg`, `.pkg`, `.deb`, `.rpm`, `.exe`)

-We use ephemeral nodes in AWS for building Linux and Windows x64 (which get shutdown if idle for 30m (if no other builds start on them).
+We use ephemeral nodes in AWS for building Android, Linux and Windows x64 (which get shutdown if idle for 30m (if no other builds start on them).
 For macOS we use physical machines (which means higher chance to re-use workspaces).

 ## brave-core checks
 The checks here are executed by calling the `brave-browser` pipeline as defined in https://github.com/brave/brave-core/blob/master/Jenkinsfile.